pantheon-systems/documentation/source/_docs/private-paths.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-We do not encourage developers save credit card info on the platform, but we do realize that for development this may be useful if you need a test payment method.
+We do not encourage developers to save credit card information on the platform, but we do realize that for development this may be useful if you need a test payment method.
 </div>